WebThingsIO/device-compat/README.md

 # device-compat

-This repository contains a list of hardware supported by Mozilla's [WebThings Gateway](https://iot.mozilla.org).
+This repository contains a list of hardware supported by [WebThings Gateway](https://github.com/WebThingsIO/gateway).